Joshua-Bela/Climate-Science-exploratory-data-analysis/readme.txt

 	https://www.kaggle.com/dbialer/svalbard-climate-19102017
 	https://www.kaggle.com/imdevskp/world-population-19602018#population_total_long.csv

-There is also a screen capture, 'Climate Science Project.png', showing the Tableau Dashboard which summarizes the findings.
+There are also three screenshots, showing the interactive Tableau Dashboards which summarizes the findings.